 [Section 23 amended by No. 30 of 1995 s.
 76(4); No. 68 of 2004 s.
 75.]

-24. Inspector must inquire into complaints
+24. Complaints to inspectors

 (1) A person working at a mine may complain to an inspector about anything which an inspector is under a duty to report on or remedy.

 (2) An inspector must inquire into any complaint made under subsection (1) and take such steps as the inspector considers necessary to investigate the matter, but the name of the person who complained is not to be disclosed.

-25. Liaison between employee’s inspectors and safety and health representatives
+25. Employee’s inspectors, duty to liaise and power to report to union

 (1) An employee’s inspector who performs any function with respect to safety and health matters at a mine must liaise with the safety and health representative (if any) and the safety and health committee (if any) at the mine.